jCallon/jCallon.github.io/pokemon/team_composition.md

   - An example of abilties used is [Sand Force](https://www.serebii.net/abilitydex/sandforce.shtml) in sandstorm, to make STAB [Earthquake](https://www.serebii.net/attackdex-swsh/earthquake.shtml), [Iron Head](https://www.serebii.net/attackdex-swsh/ironhead.shtml), and [Stone Edge](https://www.serebii.net/attackdex-swsh/stoneedge.shtml) even more powerful.
 - Defensive oppression
   - Defense isn't so much of a concern, but moves like [Aurora Veil](https://www.serebii.net/attackdex-swsh/auroraveil.shtml), and sandstorm just providing a 1 stage Special Defense raise for certain types, helps.

+#### Mixed Approach

+You don't have to go strictly one approach or another, they're both jsut ends of a spectrum.
+Perhaps, you can make a team that's diverse, but has a hidden, potent sweeper in the back waiting to capitalize when the time is right, like [Linoone](https://www.serebii.net/pokedex-swsh/linoone/#) with [Gluttony](https://www.serebii.net/abilitydex/gluttony.shtml), an HP berry, [Belly Drum](https://www.serebii.net/attackdex-swsh/bellydrum.shtml), and STAB [Extremespeed](https://www.serebii.net/attackdex-swsh/extremespeed.shtml).

 ### Sources
 ...
 Just trust me bro.
 Sorry, This is a complex topic I'm weak at.
 But an important one.